 Gluten-free (GF) products are made using commercial flours formulas and are poor in the protein, fiber, minerals and have weak physical properties that affect the quality of the final products.
 These factors are responsible for hampering adherence to the GF diet and for general dissatisfaction.
-The aim of this work was to physico-chemical, functional and antioxidant evaluation of some combinations of GF flours formulas that have been prepared compared with available GF commercial flour formula in the local market.
-The moisture content of GFF formula sold in the local market used in the research was 12.60%.
+The aim of this work was tto evaluate the e-physico-chemical, functional and antioxidant evaluation of some combinations of GF flours formulas that have been prepared compared with available GF commercial flour formula in the local market.
+The moisture content of Gluten-free formula (GFF) formula sold in the local market used in the research was 12.60%.
 On the other hand, the prepared formulas' moisture content ranged from 12.23% (F2) to 12.90% (F3).
-F2 and F4 formulas had the highest protein content, with no significant difference (p<0.05).
-GFF formula had the lowest protein content, about half the amount (5.07% on dry weight basis (dwb)).
-In comparison to control (GFF), F2 flour had more double the amount of ash and crude fiber.
+The F2 and F4 formulas had the highest protein content was recorded with F2 and F4 formulas 5 with no significant difference (p<0.05).
+Gluten-free formula GFF formula had the lowest protein content, about half the amount (5.07% on dry weight basis (dwb)).
+In comparison to control (GFF), the amount of ash and crude fiber recorded in F2 doubledflour had more double the amount of ash and crude fiber.
 The ash and crude fiber contents of the various formulas differed significantly.
 The GFF had the lowest ash and crude fiber content (0.51 and 0.31%, respectively on dwb).
-The highest values of total phenolic compound and antioxidant activity was in F2 formula (313.15 mg/100g and 7.95%, respectively), followed by F4 formula (226.56 mg/100g and 7.22%, respectively), then F1 formula (223.57 mg/100g and 6.62%, respectively) on dwb.
+The highest values of total phenolic compound and antioxidant activity was observed in F2 formula (313.15 mg/100g and 7.95%, respectively), followed by F4 formula (226.56 mg/100g and 7.22%, respectively), then F1 formula (223.57 mg/100g and 6.62%, respectively) on dwb.
 While, the lowest value was in the commercial formula sold in the local market (GFF) (75.10 mg/100g and 3.23%, respectively) on dwb.
-GF formulas flours exhibited high values for the water holding capacity in samples F2 (164.98%) and F1 (134.17%).
+Gluten-free GF formulas flours exhibited high values for the water holding capacity in samples F2 (164.98%) and F1 (134.17%).
 While, GFF formula flour showed lower water binding capacity in comparison to other GF formulas flours.
 Significant differences in oil holding capacity of GF formulas flours were also observed.
-The mean values showed higher oil holding capacity for F2 (145.92%), followed by F4 (138.51%), F1 (130.11%) and F3 (126.64%), whereas, the lowest 75.43% was for GFF.
-The GF composite flour samples close values and non-significant variations at p≤0.05 in the protein solubility.
-The increase in the values of emulsion stability and foam stability determined for GF flours formulas were significant at p \leq 0.05 as compared with those determined for GFF flour sample.
+The mean values showed higher oil holding capacity for F2 (145.92%), followed by F4 (138.51%),